-- Students coming to clinical education settings without a lab coat, appropriate ID badge, both radiographic markers, appropriate clinical attire (to include shoes), and dosimeter badge will be dismissed from the clinical education setting to retrieve them.
-Student will be held accountable for the time missed and points will be deducted from student employability grade. - Students are required to wear their uniform to class and clinical education settings on a daily basis. - An appropriate ID badge, both markers, and dosimeter are also part of the required uniform.
-The ID badge, markers, and dosimeter must be worn at all times. - V-neck scrub tops (Teal blue or Pewter gray) and uniform style pants (Pewter gray) must be in good shape and ironed.
+- Students coming to clinical education settings without a scrub jacket, appropriate ID badge, both radiographic markers, appropriate clinical attire (to include shoes), and dosimeter badge will be dismissed from the clinical education setting to retrieve them.
+Student will be held accountable for the time missed and points will be deducted from student employability grade. - An appropriate ID badge, both markers, and dosimeter are also part of the required uniform.
+The ID badge, markers, and dosimeter must be worn at all times. - V-neck scrub tops (Teal blue or Dark gray) and uniform style pants (Dark gray) must be in good shape and ironed.
 Scrub tops may need appropriate undergarments, i.e. all white, black, or gray tee shirts or turtlenecks.
 Stirrup style pants and dresses are not permissible.
-Uniforms will be purchased after mandatory information meeting, from Kingdom Medical, Lawton Medi-Equip, or any medical uniform supply facility. - The uniform must be clean and free from stains and wrinkles; free from tears; worn with foundation garments. - Levi or denim type pants are not allowed and must not be worn to clinicals under any circumstances; this includes shorts and cutoffs. - Socks or hosiery must be white, black or neutral, of ankle length.
-Shoes are to be all white or all black and made of sturdy leather that provides good support on all sides.
+Uniforms will be purchased after mandatory information meeting, from Kingdom Medical 580.355.1511, Lawton Medi-Equip 580.355.7655, or any medical uniform supply facility. - The uniform must be clean and free from stains and wrinkles; free from tears; worn with foundation garments. - Levi or denim type pants are not allowed and must not be worn to clinicals under any circumstances; this includes shorts and cutoffs. - Shoes are to be all white or all black and made of sturdy leather that provides good support on all sides.
 Shoes and shoe laces must be kept clean and polished at all times.
 Canvas shoes, clogs or mules are not permissible. - Facial cosmetics should be worn with discretion as well as perfumes and colognes.
 Duncan Regional Hospital has a scent-free policy. - Nails must be kept neat, trimmed, and clean at all times, and be in a working length defined by nail technicians and manicurists as being approximately 1⁄4 " in length from finger tips.
 Nail polish, nail jewelry and decals are not permissible.
 Artificial nails will not be worn.
 Artificial nails are defined as substances or devices applied to the natural nails to augment or enhance the nails.
 These artificial applications include, but are not limited to, bonding, tips, wrappings, and tapes. - Good personal hygiene must be maintained at all times.
 A daily shower/bath & use of deodorant is required, as is daily brushing of teeth.
 Special care must be taken to prevent halitosis. - Hair must be neat, brushed, clean, and worn off the face.
 If hair touches the shoulders, it must be pulled back, off of the shoulders and away from the face.
 If hair does not touch shoulders, but is long enough in front to cover facial area while interacting with patients, front of hair must by pulled/pinned back away from face.
 All beards must be kept neat and clean at all times, close shaven and trimmed and 3⁄4 inch in length or less.
 Growing beards must be started on long school breaks or vacations and must be filled in before going to Clinical Education Setting, (i.e. no stubble, etc.) at the Clinical Director's Discretion.
 This paragraph applies to the clinical area only.